oscarechobravo/oliverbates/_portfolio/shci-kb.md

 ---
-title: "Knowledge Base and Voting Plugin for Wordpress "
+title: "Developing a Knowledge Base and Voting Plugin for Sustainability Researchers "
-excerpt: "UX design for Knowledge Base, development of voting plugin"
+excerpt: "UX design for Knowledge Base, development of voting plugin in WordPress"
 date: 2015-06-01
 header:
   image: /assets/images/shci-kb.png